 - Modality A: Facilitated with secretariat support.
 This option provides technical guidance from both an IPPC-certified PCE facilitator and the secretariat, ensuring adequate oversight and support throughout the process; - Modality B: Facilitated without secretariat support.
 In this modality, the evaluation is conducted with the support of an IPPC-certified PCE facilitator but without direct involvement from the secretariat; and - Modality C: Independent (NPPO-led).
 The NPPO assumes full responsibility for the PCE process, managing it independently without support from the secretariat or IPPC-certified PCE facilitators.
-Consequently, the secretariat does not oversee the deliverables, cannot guarantee their alignment with PCE standards, and is not involved in promoting or facilitating the implementation of the resulting strategies.
+Consequently, the secretariat does not oversee the PCE process, cannot guarantee that the resulting national phytosanitary capacity development strategy is fully aligned with quality PCE standards, and is not involved in promoting or facilitating the implementation of the strategy.

-1 CPM 19 - 2025 Update on the Phytosanitary Capacity Evaluation
+CPM 19 - 2025 Update on the Phytosanitary Capacity Evaluation

-2 Approved by the Implementation and Capacity Development Committee (IC) in May 2024 and revised in November 2024
+Approved by the Implementation and Capacity Development Committee (IC) in May 2024 and revised in November 2024

-[4] Access to and use of the online PCE system is subject to FAO Terms and Conditions, ensuring confidentiality, secure data management and appropriate use of country-owned information.3
+[4] Access to and use of the online PCE system is subject to FAO Terms and Conditions, ensuring confidentiality, secure data management and appropriate use of country-owned information.